 Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 6.3.2 of the FFY 2022-2024 CCDF Plan: The biggest indicator of progress is participation in the state's QRIS.
 TWC monitors Texas Rising Star participation on a monthly basis.
-In FY2023, Texas saw a 28% increase in the number of Texas Rising Star programs.

-Texas Rising Star data is available on TWC's Child Care by the Numbers website: https://www.twc.texas.gov/programs/child-care-numbers
+In FY2024, Texas saw a 36% increase in the number of Texas Rising Star-certified programs.
+Texas Rising Star data is available on TWC's Child Care by the Numbers website: